SoyGema/Startcraft_pysc2_minigames/README.md

 Before creating a minigame, I encourage you to run the alredy developed ones to see wich task are subdivided into each minigame as the design could be important .
 The minigame title gives us a description of the goal
 You might find in this repo new maps created for investigate in explotation-exploration dilema and some programming about the functions of different units .

-## SentryDefense Project and ForceField Project
+## SentryDefense , ForceField and HallucinIce Project

 In this repo, besides information about currentminigames, you will find my own minigames development .
 In projects section you can know more about the state of the art and in docs and new_minigames folder you can find the map.